 Anyone who uses drugs that may contain fentanyl, even occasionally, is at risk of a fentanyl overdose.
 A fentanyl overdose can overwhelm the central nervous system, disrupting the pathways that control heart function and breathing.
-Many people who overdose on fentanyl will fall asleep and never wake up if someone at risk of a fentanyl overdose is breathing exceptionally shallow or slow.
+Many people who overdose on fentanyl will fall asleep and never wake up if someone at risk of a fentanyl overdose is breathing exceptionally shallowly or slowly.
 This can decrease the amount of oxygen that reaches the brain, a condition called hypoxia.
-Hypoxia can lead to a coma, permanent brain damage, and even death.
+Hypoxia can lead to a coma, permanent brain damage, and death.

 How can a fentanyl overdose be treated?

-Because of this, if you suspect someone has overdosed, the most important step to take is to call 911 so they can receive immediate medical attention.
+Because of this, if you suspect someone has overdosed, the most crucial step to take is to call 911 so they can receive immediate medical attention.
 Once medical personnel arrives, they will administer naloxone if they suspect an opioid drug is involved.
 Naloxone is available as an injectable (needle) solution and nasal sprays (NARCAN® and KLOXXADO®).

 Start a New Life